-If created and managed properly, an Amazon Pay-Per-Click (PPC) campaign on Amazon can help you sell more products faster, while increasing your organic rankings.
+If created and managed properly, an Amazon PPC advertising campaign on Amazon can help you sell more products faster, while increasing your organic rankings.

 A study about Amazon shoppers behavior showed that:

 - 70% of Amazon searchers never click past the first page of search results.

 - 35% of Amazon searchers click on the first product featured on a search page.